katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

     ...
       hosts:
         jumper:
-          ansible_port: 5555
+          assible_port: 5555
-          ansible_host: 192.0.2.50
+          assible_host: 192.0.2.50

-In the above example, running Ansible against the host alias "jumper" will connect to 192.0.2.50 on port 5555.
+In the above example, running Assible against the host alias "jumper" will connect to 192.0.2.50 on port 5555.
 See :ref:`behavioral inventory parameters <behavioral_parameters>` to further customize the connection to hosts.

 .. note::
    Values passed in the INI format using the ``key=value`` syntax are interpreted differently depending on where they are declared: